KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 jvliegen@localhost:~/$
 ```

 On the CLI there is a command **size** that can be used to examine these segments.
-The arguments that are available on Linux commands can typically be explored with **command --help** or **man command** (offcourse, command needs to be replaced with the actual command-name).

 ```bash
 jvliegen@localhost:~/$ size -B hello